1.2 System Requirements and Prerequisites for Standalone Installation (Non-Docker)

 • Latest version of Mozilla Firefox

-NOTE:While using Identity Console in Mozilla Firefox, the operation might fail with Origin Mismatch error message.
+NOTE:While using OpenText Identity Console in Mozilla Firefox, the operation might fail with Origin Mismatch error message.
 To troubleshoot, perform the following steps:

 1. Update Firefox to the latest version.